What are designated balances and reserves?

 Catastrophic event balances may also be used to pay for self-insured retention amounts associated with insurance coverage for such events.

 Reserves for economic uncertainty are intended to provide a prudent reserve ranging from to three to six months of operating costs to sustain operations during potential recessionary cycles or state budget fluctuations.

 By policy, reserves are maintained for CSU operating activities, which include student housing, campus parking, student unions, health facilities, university and educational operating activities, among others.

 Total reserves for economic uncertainty fall below policy guidelines, with existing reserves in this category representing about one month of operating costs, which is much less than the three to six month policy guideline.
 Additional information is provided below regarding reserve levels.

 One-time reserves for economic uncertainty held in the CSU Operating Fund are available to support expenses associated with the CSU's primary instructional mission.
 The chart below displays the number of days of operating costs the reserve could fund over the past five years.
-For 2022, the reserve could pay about 33 days of operations for all 23 campuses and the chancellor's office.
+As of June 30, 2023, total reserves for economic uncertainity held by each campus and the chancellor's office could pay about 34 days of operations.
 Click through the chart below to see information about campus operating fund reserves.